 Instructions for ProShot Touch:

-1) WARNING: IF YOU HAVE A SCREEN PROTECTOR PLEASE READ.
-The added thickness of a screen protector will make it more difficult to activate the home button.
+1) WARNING: IF YOU HAVE A SCREEN PROTECTOR PLEASE READ (Does not apply for iPhone X/Xs or Xs Max): The added thickness of a screen protector will make it more difficult to activate the home button.
 Please do one of the following.
 1) Turn on AssistiveTouch (General -> Settings -> Accessibility -> AssistiveTouch on) This will create a virtual home button that can be placed anywhere on the screen.
 2) Remove the screen protector.

-2) Download the ProShotCase app for Free in the APP store!
-When your touch screen is wet or if you are filming underwater the touch sensitivity of the screen will be greatly reduced.
+photography, you must download and use our free “ProShotCase” camera app.
+This app will change your phone’s volume buttons into camera controls!
 Water flowing over the screen can activate touch controls and the phone will have a hard time recognizing touches with your fingers.
-With the ProShotCase app you can access many of the features of the camera using only the volume buttons on the iPhone!
+With the ProShotCase camera app you can control the camera using only the volume buttons on the iPhone!

 3) To open the case push up on the “open” button then pull outwards on the lower latch.
 See image below.
 Once open, first take out the black insert slider and place your iPhone on the black tray.
 Then slide the phone and tray into the case.
 When removing the phone, pull from the black insert not the bottom latch!